The National Adult Educator Registry will be undergoing scheduled system maintenance from 23 to 31 March 2026.

 TAEPP supports three key shifts in the TAE landscape to ensure the quality of AEs:

-- Establish a consolidated database of qualified and practising AEs within the national AE registry, enabling AEs to log CPD hours, record practice hours, and monitor their progress.
+- Establish a national database for AEs to log CPD hours, record practice hours, and monitor their progress.

-- Expand the pathways for expert practitioners to serve as AEs in delivering SSG-supported courses, enabling learners to benefit from their industry experience while supporting employers' evolving workforce needs.
+- Enable more expert practitioners to serve as AEs, allowing learners to benefit from their direct industry experience.

 TAEPP Concept: Tiered Categories